- About Us

 LEED Corporate Experience

-Nason Construction is a member of the U.S. Green Building Council's local chapter and is committed to promoting sustainable and environmentally responsible construction methods.
+Nason Construction is a member of the U.S. Green Building Council (USGBC) and the local Delaware Valley Green Building Council (DVGBC) chapter.
+Nason is committed to promoting sustainable and environmentally responsible construction methods.
 Our goal is to help our clients gain a competitive advantage by operating more energy efficient and cost effective facilities that are healthier places to live and work.

 LEED and Sustainable Projects

-Nason is also working on a $22 million Non-Medical Biological-Chemical Facility for the Corps of Engineers in Aberdeen, Maryland.
-This 75,000 s.f. project is registered for LEED Silver and designed to LEED Gold standards, and includes features such as maximizing daylighting, water efficient fixtures, enhanced commissioning, regional materials with high recycled content, and lighting and thermal controls including outdoor air monitoring.
-This project will be delivered as a design-build project.
+Nason worked on a $22 million Non-Medical Biological-Chemical Facility for the Army Corps of Engineers in Aberdeen, MD.
+This 75,000 sf project is in the process of being LEED Gold certified.
+It includes features such as maximized daylighting, water efficient fixtures, enhanced commissioning, regional materials with high recycled content, and lighting and thermal controls including outdoor air monitoring.
+This project was delivered as a design-build project.

-Many other projects Nason is working on incorporate sustainable design features into their design, even though they are not pursuing LEED Certification.
+Many other projects Nason works on incorporates sustainable design features into their design, even though they are not pursuing LEED Certification.
 Examples are the Salisbury Armory project for the Maryland National Guard which was designed to LEED certifiable Silver standards.
 Green features include the use of recycled building materials such as ceiling tiles, carpet and wood products and daylighting strategies with skylights in the large work bays.
-Nason is also working at the Kent County Courthouse project in Dover, Delaware and the recently completed Helen F. Graham Cancer Center at Christiana Hospital in Newark, Delaware, where green roofs have been installed and extensive construction waste management programs have been implemented to divert waste materials from landfills.
+Nason also recently completed the Kent County Courthouse project in Dover, DE, which was the first Construction Manager-at-Risk project for the State, as well as the Helen F. Graham Cancer Center at Christiana Hospital in Newark, DE.
+Here, green roofs were installed and extensive construction waste management programs were implemented to divert waste materials from landfills.